cherryblossom28/ML_Assignment_2/README.md

 ### Logistic Regression

 Logistic Regression gave moderate results compared with the other models.
-Its accuracy was about 72.75%, while the AUC was 83.24%.
-The recall was reasonably high, but the overall MCC score was much lower than the tree-based models.
+It achieved an accuracy of **72.75%** and an AUC of **83.24%**.
+Its recall was reasonably high at **81.12%**, but its MCC score of **0.4566** was considerably lower than the tree-based models.

 ### Decision Tree

 The Decision Tree performed very well on the test data.
-It achieved 97.62% accuracy and an MCC of 0.9523.
-Its precision, recall, and F1 score were also very high, showing that the model was able to classify the test samples effectively.
+It achieved **97.62% accuracy**, **97.63% AUC**, and an MCC of **0.9523**.
+Its precision, recall, and F1 score were also very high, showing strong classification performance on the test dataset.

 ### KNN

-KNN gave good results, with an accuracy of 91.27% and an AUC of 96.25%.
-Its performance was better than Logistic Regression and Naive Bayes, but it was still below Decision Tree and Random Forest.
+KNN gave good results, achieving **91.27% accuracy** and **96.25% AUC**.
+Its performance was better than Logistic Regression and Naive Bayes, but it was below Decision Tree and Random Forest.

 ### Naive Bayes

-Naive Bayes had the lowest accuracy among the five models at about 70.90%.
-Its recall was relatively high at 82.14%, but its precision, F1 score, and MCC were comparatively lower.
+Naive Bayes had the lowest accuracy among the five models at **70.90%**.
+Its recall was relatively high at **82.14%**, but its precision, F1 score, and MCC were comparatively lower.

 ### Random Forest

 Random Forest gave the best overall performance in this experiment.
-It achieved 97.88% accuracy, the highest AUC of 99.85%, and the highest MCC of 0.9577.
-It also had the highest recall and F1 score among the models tested.
+It achieved **97.88% accuracy**, the highest AUC of **99.85%**, and the highest MCC of **0.9577**.
+It also achieved the highest recall and F1 score among the models tested.

 ## Overall Winner